MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 ---
 title: VisitFrequency in Visits - Common Data Model | Microsoft Docs
 description: This is a periodic visit schedule configuration table maintained by BackOffice manager.
-This will tell how frequently the store/outlet needs to be visited by sales rep.
+This tells how frequently the store/outlet needs to be visited by sales rep.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe